the-turing-way/the-turing-way/project_management/first_newsletter.md

 > Draft for our first January newsletter to be send in January 2019.
 > Don't be confused by it asking to sign up to the newsletter, I expect we send this around to friendly people to advertise the workshops and add it to tinyletter but it's really rather announcing that there is a newsletter to sign up than a proper first newsletter.
-> Formatting can adjusted later - I used headings as highlights because I'm lazy...
+> Please reformat accordingly to make it fit the outlet your sending it to
+> Update [#45](https://github.com/alan-turing-institute/the-turing-way/issues/45) with info of where you sent it to please

 Subject
 # The Turing Way - project announcement